Wanting to become plastic-free in HK?

 While it may be difficult to move straight to a zero-waste life, there are lots of steps you can take to move to a more environmentally friendly lifestyle.
 Looking at your plastic consumption is an obvious starting point.

-Many people have already adopted some steps to help reduce their plastic usage, such as taking a tote bag shopping with you to having your own coffee mug in your bag, but there is so much more one can do.
+Many people have already adopted some easy steps to reduce their plastic usage, but there is so much more one can do.

 In this article, we provide some suggestions on consuming goods more responsibly in Hong Kong: